 Be sure to connect motors to the signal relay board with a new cable unit within 2 hours after the connectors are disconnected.
 Otherwise, the motor will lose position data and the calibration must be executed again.

-(9) Unscrew the bolts from the duct joint.
+(9) Unscrew the bolts from the main cable elbow fitting.